mohamedElbalky/EcommerceStore_django/README.md

   - Using Unittest
   - Testing with Pytest
   - Make custome user model
-  - using celery to send email
+  - using celery to send emails
   - make online paymeny by using braintree